 Water quality data was collected along the mainstem at long-term monitoring stations during pre- and post- construction conditions.
 The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of Huff Run.
 Changes between the pre- and post- conditions are attributed to the completed AMD reclamation projects.
-Graphs based on 2005 data.

-As a result of these projects completed in Huff Run Watershed, the pH and net acidity as improved downstream of the reclamation sites for 5 miles to the mouth.
-Preconstruction data shows pH in the range of 4.5 - 7.0 along the mainstem.
-However after the completion of seven major AMD reclamation projects, post-construction data shows pH in the range of 6.3 - 7.3.
+As a result of these projects completed in Huff Run Watershed, the pH and net acidity has improved downstream of the reclamation sites for 5 miles to the mouth.
+Pre-construction data shows average pH in the range of 4.5-7.0 along the mainstem.
+However after the completion of seven major AMD reclamation projects, post-construction data shows average pH in the range of 6.3-7.4.
 The net acidity concentrations decreased resulting in net alkaline conditions the entire length of Huff Run, 10 miles.

 Using the Mean Annual Load Method (Stoertz, 2004) acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 1985 to 1998 for pre-construction and from 1999 - 2006 for post-construction.
-Graphs based on 2005 data.
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 1985 to 1998 for pre-construction and from 1999 - 2007 for post-construction.